-Oscar Wilde's Rarely-Told THE YOUNG KING to Make U.S. Premiere at The New Victory
+Oscar Wilde's Rarely-Told THE YOUNG KING Makes U.S. Premiere Today at The New Victory

 Prepare for the coronation of the Young King!
 The achingly beautiful and tender language of Oscar Wilde joins the intricate and magical world of internationally-acclaimed Slingsby theater company when The New Victory Theater is transformed from entry to exit for this enchanting and epic story.

-The Young King makes its U.S. Premiere at The New Victory from October 13 - 22, 2017 before an 18-week engagement at the Sydney Opera House and a national Australian tour.
+The Young King makes its U.S. Premiere at The New Victory from tonight, October 13, through October 22, 2017 before an 18-week engagement at the Sydney Opera House and a national Australian tour.

 Slingsby uses traditional storytelling, unique and interactive stagecraft, puppetry and live music to immerse audiences in the otherworldly kingdom of Oscar Wilde's The Young King.
 Guided by courtiers of the realm, audiences will make coronation hats and find their rightful places as the Gritty Prospectors of the West, Gruff Forest-Folk of the East, Rough Fisher-Folk of the North or Industrious Denizens of the South.
 As two actors and one musician bring to life a tale of challenging choices and rich rewards, audiences will greet the heir apparent, explore on foot the riches of the land and discover the path to the Young King's coronation.

 "We were initially drawn to the tale because it inspires conversations about hope, loss, death and new beginnings," says Slingsby Artistic Director, Andy Packer, about directing this show.
 "Award-winning playwright Nicki Bloom maintains much of Wilde's language, but transforms it into a theatrical retelling so that we can elevate the story's challenging questions about right and wrong, forging your own path and finding the strength to stand your ground."